-Most lifelike of all the representations of early colonial life is Plimoth Plantation, a "living history museum of 17th-century Plymouth," a Pilgrim village as it may have looked in 1627.
+Most lifelike of all the representations of early colonial life is Plimoth Patuxet Museums (formerly Plimoth Plantation), a "living history museum of 17th-century Plymouth," Pilgrim and Native American villages as they may have looked in 1627.

 Historical research was done to determine every aspect of the village: the small houses have thatched roofs and kitchen gardens and are surrounded by a fortification (palisade).

-The people moving about in period dress, known as Plimoth Plantation interpreters, make the daily activities of a different era comprehensible today.
+The people moving about in period dress, known as interpreters, make the daily activities of a different era comprehensible today.

 The women may be seen grinding corn, baking bread in an outdoor clay oven, churning butter, or cooking on open hearths.
 The men tend the fields, hew logs to make planks, and take care of the animals.